BurritoSlayer90/Forecast-Challenge-1-Code-ECON-8710/README.md

 The data set contains months and sales for each months.
 THe goal was to predict the next year.

 My python code reorganizes the data into a plottable format, which I used to analyze the data.
 I then created binary variables for certain months to use in a regression.
 I saved the formatted data and dummy variables in a new csv which I then performed regressions on in R.

+To understand my full process, please refer to the pdf of my writeup.